-A DEXA bone density scan is not the same as a bone scan which is a nuclear medicine used to detect arthritis, fractures, infections and tumors in the bones.
+A DEXA bone density scan is not the same as a bone scan, which is a nuclear medicine test used to detect arthritis, fractures, infections and tumors in the bones.

 A DEXA machine uses two X-ray beams to determine bone density in the lower spine and hips, where a decrease in bone mass is more evident.
 A DEXA scan is quick and painless, and is usually performed on an outpatient basis.
 The exams are typically completed within 10 to 30 minutes.

 Portable DEXA devices, including some that use ultrasound waves rather than X-rays, measure the wrist, fingers or heel and are sometimes used for screening purposes.

 Bone density scans use lower doses of radiation than a standard chest X-ray.
 Because the test does result in exposure to low levels of radiation, it is important to let your doctor know if you are pregnant before having a DEXA test.

 DEXA bone density scans are one of the most common tests used to diagnose osteoporosis.
 Your doctor may recommend this bone mass scan if you have: